anodizer-action (GitHub Action)

 |---|---|---|

-install | Comma-separated list of dependencies to install: nfpm, makeself, snapcraft, rpmbuild, cosign, zig, cargo-zigbuild, upx.
-Uses the platform's native package manager (apt on Linux, brew on macOS, choco on Windows). | |
+install | Comma-separated list of dependencies to install: nfpm, makeself, snapcraft, rpmbuild, cosign, syft, zig, node, cargo-zigbuild, upx, nsis, create-dmg, flatpak, alejandra, linuxdeploy, rcodesign, wix, pkgbuild (18 total).
+Uses the platform's native package manager (apt on Linux, brew on macOS, choco on Windows); some deps fall back to direct downloads when no packaged version exists. | |

 auto-install | false | Parse .anodizer.yaml in the workdir and install whatever the configured stages need.
 Inspects top-level keys like nfpms:, makeselfs:, snapcrafts:, srpm:, binary_signs:, docker_signs:, upx:, and cross: auto|zigbuild to derive the dependency list. |